 National WIC Association

-The National WIC Association (NWA) is the nonprofit voice of the 12,000 public health nutrition service provider agencies and the over 6.3 million mothers, babies, and young children served by the Special Supplemental Nutrition Program for Women, Infants and Children (WIC).
+The National WIC Association (NWA) is the nonprofit voice of the 12,000 public health nutrition service provider agencies who serve over 6.7 million mothers, babies, and young children served by the Special Supplemental Nutrition Program for Women, Infants, and Children (WIC).
 NWA provides education, guidance, and support to WIC staff; and drives innovation and advocacy to strengthen WIC as we work toward a nation of healthier families.

 Download the "What is the National WIC Association?" a one-pager about us.